-No discrepancies were identified when we compared our judgmentally selected sample of remittance registers from June 2009, provided by Facilities, to the documentation maintained with the campground attendant.
-Additionally, our review of documentation and discussion with the Resident Manager found that length of stay guidelines are being monitored and enforced.
+No discrepancies were identified when we compared our judgmentally selected sample of remittance registers from June 2009, provided by Facilities, to the documentation maintained with the Resident Manager.

 These observations indicate that the operating controls tested are meeting their intended function.